Animal Encounter Training

 Key Design Decisions

-1. Modeled training as reusable interaction systems
+1. Built training around reusable interaction systems

-3. Designed for independent departmental deployment
+3. Designed for independent deployment

 Guidebook